Skip to content

 IF similarity_edge_type != "" THEN

-INSERT INTO EDGE similarity_edge_type VALUES (source, s, [email protected]_similarity)
+INSERT INTO EDGE similarity_edge_type VALUES (source, s, s.@sum_similarity)

 END,